roost-io/google_book_api/README.md

 # GoogleBookAPI Example

-GoogleBookAPI is built on top of [flogo](https://www.flogo.io/) to demonstrate use of ZBIO messaging platform in a flow based application.
+GoogleBookAPI is built on top of [flogo](https://www.flogo.io/), a flow based application.

 Upon launch for first time, the application creates a topic `googleBookAPI`.
 Every time a request is made by the user to retrieve any book detail, activity logs are generated and sent to ZBIO.
 These messages can be consumed by another component of the same application or a different micro-service in ZKE cluster.

+>Note: ZBIO service broker should be deployed and enabled. (app runs without tracing with ZBIO)

 ## How to run this application